Direct Mail Tracking & Measuring

 From the design to picking your mailing route, direct mail campaigns are a lot of work.
-It's easy to assume that once you have sent it, you will be able to see the results.
+It’s easy to assume that once you have sent it, you will be able to see the results.
 You may have gotten new leads or seen an increase in foot traffic, but do you really know how they stumbled upon your business?
 Direct mail tracking is an important component of any mail campaign, but it is often the most neglected aspect.
 Learn how you can improve your campaign by utilizing our mailing department.

 As a commercial printer, we’ve seen over the years how you can measure your results from your direct mail campaign by adding some native features to your mailer.
 These features combine the power of print with both digital and traditional marketing techniques.
 This way, you know exactly how your direct mail campaign performed.